Log out?

 Next, follow the tutorial and walk through it step-by-step.
 You may check your work against the provided Route (Sample Data).

-Creating and Configuring a New Route
+Creating and Configuring a New Format

 Mapping Exercise